josephtey/AmplifyWorkshop/README.md

    - Uses API (the Amplify module that you imported) to send a `GET` request to `/info` in the `mainAPI` API that you configured.
    - In doing this, the API gateway will call the `infoFunction` Lambda function that you previously created.
    - `infoFunction` will return a message back to the API, which will in turn send it back to our web application.
-   - Lastly, I am returning the message sent back from the Lambda function.

 4. Congrats!
 Your web app now sends a request to the API gateway, and should receive the info that is returned by the Lambda.\
    Open the browser tab where your app is being previewed, and you should see the info populated at the top of your application!

-   Let's see how this looks in the Amazon Console.

-   1. Open the AWS console: https://console.aws.amazon.com/console/home
-   2. Search up 'Lambda' in the main catalog search bar, and click the first option.
-   3. Click on `infoFunction-dev`, and view the code of the function by scrolling down to `Function Code`.
-This is the Lambda function that you just pushed up to       the cloud.
-   4. Click on `Services` at the top, and search for `API Gateway`, and click on `mainAPI`.
-This is the API Gateway you just pushed to the Cloud.
-Notice the 'info' resource that you have just created.

 Now that you understand the basics of how APIs, Lambdas and connecting everything works, let's connect a database to our application.

 ## Connecting to a Database